 What is Stock Dilution?

-- Stock dilution may affect the ownership percentage, earning per share, voting rights and the market value of the stock.
-With the additional flow of shares in the market even though the ownership gets diluted, the valuation of the company increases due to the additional flow of funds by the sale of the new shares.
+- Stock dilution may affect the ownership percentage, earning per shareEarning Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
+It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
+The higher the earnings per share (EPS), the more profitable the company is., voting rights, and the market value of the stock.
+With the additional flow of shares in the market, even though the ownership gets diluted, the valuation of the company increases due to the additional flow of funds by the sale of the new shares.

-- In simple words, it is an additional issuance of stocks by the company that eventually results in a reduction of ownership stakes of existing shareholders.
-After a stock dilution, the shareholder is either in a bad condition or maybe in a neutral condition and for some it actually turns out to be good.
+- In simple words, it is an additional issuance of stocks by the company that eventually results in a reduction of ownership stakes of existing shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares..
+After dilution, the shareholder is either in bad condition or maybe in a neutral condition, and for some, it actually turns out to be good.

-In the examples below, the three primary sources of stock dilution have been explained
+In the examples below, the three primary sources of stock dilution calculation have been explained

 ‘Mber Inc’ is a design and engineering startup and has a new coffee mug that customizes the drinking temperature of coffee or tea.
-Year ending 2018, Mber had a common stock outstanding of 100,000 shares with a market capital of $1 million and $100 of net profits.
+Year ending 2018, Mber had a common stock outstanding of 100,000 shares with a market capitalizationMarket CapitalizationMarket capitalization is the market value of a company’s outstanding shares.
+It is computed as the product of the total number of outstanding shares and the price of each share. of $1 million and $100 of net profits.
 Merry Andrew is an individual investor who bought 10,000 shares of Mber on 31st Dec 2018.
-When the company announced its earnings, Merry was merrier to know that his investment has earned $10 of Mber’s profits.
+When the company announced its earningsEarningsEarnings are usually defined as the net income of the company obtained after reducing the cost of sales, operating expenses, interest, and taxes from all the sales revenue for a specific time period.
+In the case of an individual, it comprises wages or salaries or other payments., Merry was merrier to know that his investment has earned $10 of Mber’s profits.

 #1 – Stock Dilution through Issuance of New Shares to Employees